TanishqDsharma/Audit_Reports/AuditFindings__PuppyRaffle.md

 -        emit RaffleRefunded(playerAddress);
 ```

+### [H-2] Weak Randomness in `PuppyRaffle::selectWinner` allows users to influence or predict the winner and influence or predict the winning puppy.

+**Description:** Hashing `msg.sender`, `block.timestamp` and `block.difficulty` together created a predictable final number.
+A predictable number is not a good random number.
+Malicious users can manipulate these values or known these ahead of time to choose the winner of the raffle themselves.

+*Note:* Users can front-run this function and call `refund` if they see they are not a winner

+**Impact:** Any user can influence the winner of the raffle, winning the money and selecting the `rarest` puppy

+**Proof of Concept:**

+There are a few attack vectors here.

+1. Validators can know ahead of time the `block.timestamp` and `block.difficulty` and use that knowledge to predict when / how to participate.
+See the [solidity blog on prevrando](https://soliditydeveloper.com/prevrandao) here. `block.difficulty` was recently replaced with `prevrandao`.
+2. Users can mine/manipulate the `msg.sender` value to result in their address being used to generate the winner.
+3. User can revert there `selectWinner` transaction if they don't like the winner or resulting puppy

+Using on-chain values as a randomness seed is a [well-known attack vector](https://betterprogramming.pub/how-to-generate-truly-random-numbers-in-solidity-and-blockchain-9ced6472dbdf) in the blockchain space.

+**Recommended Mitigation:** Consider using an oracle for your randomness like [Chainlink VRF](https://docs.chain.link/vrf/v2/introduction).

 ### [M-#] TITLE Looping through Players Array to check for duplicates in `PuppyRaffle::enterRaffle` is potential DOS(Denial Of Service), incrementing the gas cost for future entrance.